Buy here: We ship World Wide

 For ease of use the set of 3 LEDs is mounted on both sides of the board.
 No matter which way round the motherboard is on your desk you can always see the LEDs.

-The Power LED (red) lights up whenever there is power supplied to the USB port.
-Any power from about 2 volts will light up the LED.
+The VBUS LED (red) lights up whenever there is power supplied to the USB port.
+Any power above about 2 volts will light up the LED.
 This will show you at a glance if the computer is powered.

-The 5volt LED (red) will only light up if the voltage is actually 5 volt, or at least within five percent.
+The 5volt LED (red) will only light up if the voltage is actually 5 volt.
 This will show you that at least the 5 volt rail is working fine.
+Below 4.75 volts it will be off, above 5.4 volts it will blink to warn you.

 The USB LED (green) will blink if there is any activity on the USB bus.
-Depending on the computer you are working on this might mean different things, but in general if this LED blinks it means that the CPU/PCH is running.
+If this LED blinks it implies that the CPU/PCH is running.
+A bit like the Rossmann 'Fan Spin' but better.